zama-ai/fhevm/docs/guides/pitfalls.md

 This is different from a classical non-confidential AMM with regular ERC20 tokens: in this case, the user would need to just do one input transfer to the AMM on the token being sold, and receive only one output transfer from the AMM on the token being bought.

-## Avoid using while loops with an encrypted condition
+### Avoid using while loops with an encrypted condition

-❌ Avoid using this type of loop because it might require many decryption operations, and in the example given, we're also leaking how much was added to `x`, which may not be intended behavior.:
+❌ Avoid using this type of loop because it might require many decryption operations:

 ```solidity
 ebool isTrue;